indexus/js-indexus-sdk/README.md

 - **Item**: Represents individual data items within a collection.
 - **Collection**: Manages a group of items with defined dimensions and configurations.
 - **Space**: Defines the operational space based on collection dimensions.
-- **Locality**: Handles adding items to collections and performing search operations.
+- **Local**: Handles adding items to collections and performing search operations.

 ### 2. Networking